 A couple of prints With The Eryone Silk Filament

 Here we have a rocket printed in vase mode and the finish on this is superb!
 I can’t fault this at all.
 The Eryone Silk Silver filament has a nice shine to it and smooth layer lines.
 It feels strong and durable too, especially with this thin model!
-I am using a CR10S with Micro Swiss all Metal Hotend at a temperature of 210 for this filament.
+I am using a CR10S with Micro Swiss All Metal Hotend at a temperature of 210 for this filament.
 The STL for the rocket can be found on Thingiverse

+Having the CR10S with a large build volume, you have to print something big.
+Here is the Double Twisted vase!
+Available from Thingiverse.
 Printed with the same settings previously, this didn’t seem to come out so smooth!
-From afar, it looks great but when you get up close, it’s not so pretty!
+From afar, it looks great, but when you get up close, it’s not so pretty!

 I wouldn’t put this down to the Eryone Silk Silver filament though, but more along the lines of my printer.
 I’ve had it for just over a year and have not serviced it in any way at all, so it appears I may have to check it all over as I attempted a couple of more prints and experienced some under extrusion.
 Once I have these ironed out, I will be sure to revisit and re-print to see if I have resolved my issues!
-I will also test this filament on my Ender 3, just to rule out if it is the filament!
+I will also test this filament on my Ender 3, to rule out if it is the filament!

 Time for a timelapse!